vipul2802/o365hq.com/content/blog/Microsoft Threat Protection.md

 easier.
 Microsoft Threat Protection AIR is also designed for security readers to have access to the automated investigations as well.

-SecOps engineers can use the Office 365 Security & Compliance portal, and then navigate to the Alerts dashboard.
+SecOps engineers can use the Microsoft 365 Security & Compliance portal, and then navigate to the Alerts dashboard.
 Microsoft has made it simple to navigate to the alert page and examine the alerts directly.
 The Report Message add-in for Outlook and Outlook on the web enables people